Tuberculosis

 What to look for

-Infections caused by typhoid and paratyphoid often present with prolonged fever and fatigue, headache, splenomegaly (enlargement of the spleen), and abdominal symptoms such as pain, lack of appetite, constipation or diarrhoea; often with bacteremia (bacteria in the bloodstream).
+The incubation period of typhoid fever is usually 7 to 14 days but can range from 3 to 60 days.
+Typhoid and paratyphoid fever often present with prolonged fever and fatigue, headache, splenomegaly (enlargement of the spleen), abdominal symptoms (pain, lack of appetite, constipation or diarrhoea) and bacteraemia (bacteria in the bloodstream).
 A rash appearing as small pink clusters on the skin known as ‘rose spots’ can be seen in up to 30% of individuals with enteric fever.
-In severe cases, complications can include septic shock, gastrointestinal bleeding with perforation, altered conscious state, and death.
+In severe cases, complications can include septic shock, gastrointestinal bleeding with perforation, altered conscious state.
+If left untreated, enteric fever can be fatal.

 How is it transmitted?

-Typhoid fever is transmitted via the faecal-oral route and via contaminated food and water sources, most commonly in developing countries with untreated drinking water and poorer sanitation and food handling practices.
-The incubation period is usually 7-14 days.
+Salmonella enterica is transmitted via the faecal–oral route and through ingestion of contaminated food and water sources.
+It is more common in developing countries with untreated drinking water and inadequate sanitation and food handling practices.

 Epidemiology